 |Utilities||2,500 microorganisms||85 microorganisms|

 Microbial numbers contaminating skin, food and utilities were therefore reduced 99.5%, 84% and 90% respectively when subjects dried their hands using the dual system, cloth and air towel combination.
-In the absence of an air towel it is recommended that residual moisture be removed using a fresh, dry section of cloth towel. i.e. two 10 second dries using the cloth toweling.
+In the absence of an air towel, it is recommended that residual moisture is removed using a fresh, dry section of cloth towel. i.e. two 10 second dries using the cloth towelling.